 Children who are struggling with certain concepts are given opportunities to catch up in small group sessions, matched to their learning needs.

-Quality first teaching; tailored to meet the needs of the learners in each class, and immediate intervention to address gaps in learning where necessary.
+High quality teaching; tailored to meet the needs of the learners in each class, and immediate intervention to address gaps in learning where necessary.

 High-quality questioning and responsive teaching techniques to explore children’s understanding and develop it further.